Project Partnerships :: Hands on Assistance for Liberal Arts Colleges

 *Zales Jewelers: Provided media analyses and marketing leadership which aided company growth from regional to national retail chain.

-*Chase: Managed the introduction of a regional banking chain that is now part of Chase, with consideration to the needs of the acquirors, employees, business and retail customers, suppliers, and the FDIC.
+*Chase Bank: Managed the introduction of a regional banking chain that is now part of Chase Bank, with consideration to the needs of the acquirors, employees, business and retail customers, suppliers, and the FDIC.